BombShellReaper/Palworld-Linux-Server/README.md

 - A user with sudo privileges

 > [!Caution]
 > Directory structures may differ based on your specific setup.
+Paths below assume the server user is `steam` and the install directory is `/home/steam/pw_server` - adjust to match your own setup.

 # Step 1: Update and Upgrade Your System